-Stock exchanges impose trading halts on a company's stock, usually when the company has or is about to announce material financial news, such as a buyout offer from a competitor.
-According to the U.S. Securities and Exchange Commission, an order imbalance between buyers and sellers could also result in a trading halt, which means that the trading volume is zero.
+Stock exchanges may impose temporary trading halts on a company's stock.
+This situation usually occurs when the company has or is about to announce material financial news, such as a buyout offer from a competitor.
+An order imbalance between buyers and sellers could also result in a trading halt, which means that the trading volume is zero.

-The volume of a stock could also fall to zero when a company goes private.
-According to the U.S. Securities and Exchange Commission, a publicly-traded company could de-register its shares if it has less than a certain number of shareholders.
-A company may offer to buy back all of its outstanding shares if it believes that the share price is too low or if it has made a strategic decision to become a private company.
+A stock volume could also fall to zero when a company goes private.
+A publicly traded company could de-register its shares if it has less than a certain number of shareholders.
+The company may offer to buy back all of its outstanding shares if it believes that the share price is too low or if it has made a strategic decision to become a private company.

 Restructuring operations could also result in a company's stock volume going to zero.
 For example, a company could decide to put itself up for sale.
 If it gets a successful buyout offer and the shareholders agree to tender their shares, the company delists from the stock exchange and the share volume goes to zero.
 When two companies merge to create a new company, the shares in the legacy companies stop trading.